 - MACo supports the inclusion of county election administrators, clerk & recorders, and local government officials in reviewing and choosing new elections equipment and voter database systems.

-- Shane Gorder Vice Chair – 1st Vice President, Richland County Commissioner
+- Roman Zylawy, Vice Chair, MACo 1st Vice President, Mineral County Commissioner

-- Larry Hendrickson, Agriculture Chair, Liberty County Commissioner
+- Larry Hendrickson, Agriculture Co-chair, Liberty County Commissioner

-- John Ostlund, Transportation Chair, Yellowstone County Commissioner
+- John Ostlund, Transportation Co-chair, Yellowstone County Commissioner